mrrobrob/CodeTheClassics-Boing/README.md

-﻿A port of Boing to .NET and monogame from [[https://github.com/Wireframe-Magazine/Code-the-Classics][Code the Classics]] book.
+﻿A port of Boing to .NET and monogame from Code the Classics book, https://github.com/Wireframe-Magazine/Code-the-Classics

 * To compile and run: